-We now turn our attention to the information needs of policymakers and how these needs can be more effectively met.
+We now turn our attention to how researchers can better communicate health research evidence to policymakers.
 This project will look at how research is packaged and communicated, including for example the role of policy briefs as well as videos, social media and newsletter content.

-HIFA will host a 4-week in-depth discussion on the HIFA forums from 27 June to 22 July 2022, supported by a working group of TDR staff and HIFA volunteers.
+HIFA will host a 5-week in-depth discussion on the HIFA forums from 5 September to 7 October 2022, supported by a working group of TDR staff and HIFA volunteers.
 There is currently funding for one thematic discussion, with potential for further work in the future.

 Who can participate?